Upcoming Exhibitions

 Javier received a BA from Williams College and an MFA from the University of Texas at Austin.
 His work has been exhibited at the Williams College Museum of Art, the Joseph Gross Gallery at the University of Arizona (Phoenix, AZ), the Visual Arts Center, Ivester Contemporary, and the Cohen New Works Festival (Austin, TX).
 He currently makes, teaches, and performs in Austin, Texas.

 Round 25: A Body Without Organs by Javier Robelo is presented as part of Cage Match Project’s 2025 Input/Output (I/O) Residency, a program dedicated to supporting emerging artists working in installation and spatial storytelling.
+This project is supported in part by the City of Austin Economic Development Department.
 Stay tuned for the next application cycle.
 The program is open to recent graduates and upper-level undergraduates in Central Texas, with a focus on supporting Queer, BIPOC, gender-nonconforming, and female artists.
 Learn more and apply through the “Open Calls” tab on our website available in english y en español.